oroinc/documentation/backend/setup/index.rst

-:title: OroCommerce, OroCRM, OroPlatform Environment Setup Configuration and Installation
+:title: Oro Application Environment Setup Configuration and Installation

 .. meta::
    :description: Core concepts of the Oro application setup and upgrading requirements for the backend developers